hturnbull93/portfolio/README.md

 Green.

 A graphql query for markdownRemark where the slug is equal to the slug passed when generating the pages returns the node's html and frontmatter.

+Wrote a test that Project should contain the html from the node.
+Red.

+- Added a div and used the `dangerouslySetInnerHTML` prop passing an object with `__html` property of the project's html.

+Green.

 ### To Do